uml-digitalinitiatives/islandora-1x-solr-indexer/README.md

-# fc3-camel-indexer
+# islandora-1x-solr-indexer
-## Purpose
+## Information
-Replace the aging GSearch indexer with a simple camel route that could be extended easily.
+This replaces the GSearch indexer with a simple camel route that could be extended easily.

+This is also an OSGI bundle and feature you can deploy to a Karaf container.

 ## Deployment
 1. Clone the repository.
 1. Change into the directory.
-1. Run ```mvn clean install```
+1. Run `sudo ./gradlew build install`.
+1. This creates a new `build` directory, the absolute path to this is your `${build_dir}`
-1. Copy the fc3-camel-indexer.war file to your webapp container.
+1. Login to your Karaf container.
-1. Configure as below.
+1. Add the new repository `repo-add file:${build_dir}/resources/main/features.xml`
+1. Refresh the repositories (to ensure you added it correctly), `repo-refresh`
+1. Install the solr-indexer `feature:install islandora-1x-solr-indexer`

 ## Configuration
-Uses several overridable java options.

-This option **MUST** be set:

-* fedora3.indexer.xslt - The directory of the XSLTs to apply
+Configuration is via the deployed file in `${KARAF_HOME}/etc/ca.umanitoba.dam.islandora.fc3indexer.cfg`

+You **MUST** configure the location of your XSLT directory in the [`xslt.path` option](https://github.com/uml-digitalinitiatives/islandora-1x-solr-indexer/blob/osgi-package/src/main/cfg/ca.umanitoba.dam.islandora.fc3indexer.cfg#L9).

-The *fedora3.indexer.xslt* directory should contain XSLT files named with the same name as the datastream ID they will process (ie. RELS-EXT.xslt, DC.xslt, etc)
+This *xslt.path* directory should contain XSLT files named with the same name as the datastream ID they will process (ie. RELS-EXT.xslt, DC.xslt, etc)

-You must have at least one xslt named **FOXML.xslt** to handle the object XML.
+You **MUST** have at least one xslt named **FOXML.xslt** to handle the object XML.

-You can specify the directory path with ```-Dfedora3.indexer.xslt=file:///full/path/to/xslt```

 These stylesheets should not output the XML declaration as the resulting XML is re-combined.
 So please ensure you have a
 ```